Our products

 The secret to perfect cod for pil pil

-"The best cod for pil pil is not necessarily the most expensive, but rather the one that includes the parts with the highest concentration of natural gelatin."
+"The best cod for pil pil is not necessarily the most expensive, but rather the one that includes the parts with the highest concentration of natural gelatin"

-The cod jowl: the gelatinous heart
+Cod "penca": the gelatinous heart

-When properly desalting a quality jowl, you will immediately notice its particular texture.
+When properly desalting a quality "penca," you will immediately notice its particular texture.
 It is denser than the loin, but at the same time more flexible.
 Its muscle fibers are intertwined with a network of connective tissue that, when gently heated, releases the proteins necessary to emulsify the olive oil.

-Icelandic or Norwegian cod jowl has superior characteristics due to the cold waters of its origin.
+Icelandic or Norwegian cod "penca" has superior characteristics due to the cold waters of its origin.
 These specimens develop additional layers of fat and collagen as an adaptation to the environment, resulting in pieces with greater gelling potential.

 Preparation techniques to maximize gelatin